-Requi ireme ent Hours
+Requirement Hours

-EH 305 Advanced Expository Writing 5
+EH 305 Ad dvanced Expository Writing 5

-Survey of Exceptionality 5
+SPE 376 St urvey of Exceptionality 5

-~ .

 OPTION III: COMMUNICATION MAJOR WITH AN EMPHASIS IN MASS COMMUNICATION

 This program is designed to provide an option within the Department of Communication for the student interested in the theories and skills involved in mass communication (journalism, broadcasting, public relations, and advertising).
 Courses within the program are designated with a course number whose last two digits are between 67 and 99.
 Course requirements are as follows: